-Courses required to meet graduation requirements in this curriculum are offered during daytime hours.
+Courses required to meet graduation requirements in this curriculum are offered during daytime hours and evening courses are offered on demand.
 Minimum time for completion: Day - five semesters full-time attendance.
 The Associate in Applied Science degree is awarded graduates of this curriculum.